Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 - Contact: Wolfgang Klas and Daniel Berger

-WK03 - Demo of Blockchain Application Using Proof-of-Authority (Ethereum)
+WK03 - Demo of Blockchain Application Using Ethereum

-The goal of this project is the implementation of a demo application which illustrates the concept of proof-of-authority (in place of the very often used "proof-of-work" as, e.g., used in the Bitcoin Blockchain).
-For example, a possible application could be the implementation of the four-eyes principle (Vier-Augen-Prinzip) for officially approving documents by making use of two signers acting as proof-of-authorities.
+The goal of this project is the implementation of a demo application which illustrates the concept of the consensus technique, e.g., proof-of-stake, Clique (proof-of-authority) (but not the often used "proof-of-work" as, e.g., used in the Bitcoin Blockchain).
+For example, a possible application could be the implementation of the four-eyes principle (Vier-Augen-Prinzip) for officially approving documents by making use of two signers acting as "proof-of-authorities".
 There are many other possible application scenarios feasible, e.g., the decision taking principles of a management board of an association or a company, board of managers, board of trustees or directors.
 The application scenario should be well-chosen in order to illustrate the general principle of proof-of-authority.
 It may be based on a generic, configurable implementation to show different variations of the proof-of-authority concept, e.g., 1 signer, 2 signers, N signers.
 The demo application has to be realized such that a short demonstration movie can be recorded, that will be published on the Lab's website.

 - Technology: Ethereum, Web technologies, Docker